 Depending on the reason you provide to the banker, you may need to submit additional documents.
 It is advisable to check with the specific bank for any other requirements they might have.
 Ensuring you have all these documents prepared will facilitate a smooth and efficient account opening process.
 By adhering to these guidelines, you can successfully open a bank account in Taiwan without unnecessary delays.

-Steps to Open a Bank Account at the Post Office in Taiwan
+Open a Bank Account in Taiwan as a Foreigner: Missing an ARC

 To open a postal savings account, you need to prepare several documents, including your passport, an Alien Resident Certificate (ARC) or other government-issued ID, and a name stamp or seal in English or Chinese.
 Visit any post office branch, preferably the one closest to you, as you may need to return to collect your ATM and debit cards.
 At the post office, complete the necessary application forms, including a CRS self-certification form for tax purposes if applicable.
 Submit these forms along with your documents to the staff member.